vladbabii/raspberry_os_buster_read_only_fs/README.md

 TimeoutSec=30s
 ```

-Edit /etc/bash.bashrc and add the lines
+Edit /etc/bash.bashrc and add the lines at the end of the file
 ```
 set_bash_prompt() {
     fs_mode=$(mount | sed -n -e "s/^\/dev\/.* on \/ .*(\(r[w|o]\).*/\1/p")